 - A bachelor's degree from a regionally-accredited college or university.
-(Applicants must submit official transcripts from all colleges or universities attended.) - A minimum score of 350 on the Graduate Management Admission Test (GMAT).
-An applicant will be accepted as an M.B.A. student if his/her combined credentials (undergraduate grade point average [UGPA] and performance on the GMAT) measure at least 1200 points according to the following formula: (300 x UGPA) + GMAT score - Successful completion (with a grade of C or better) of college algebra or a higher mathematics course. - Proficiency in the English language as demonstrated by at least two years of successful academic work at the college or university level in the United States or by a minimum score of 500 paper-based, 173 computer-based, or 61 internet-based on the Test of English as a Foreign Language (TOEFL). - Houston, Memphis, and Orlando students must have a minimum GPA of 2.8 in last 60 hours of undergraduate study. - Jackson applicants with a Bachelor in Business Administration or a Bachelor of Science in Business Administration from Belhaven College and a cumulative GPA of 2.8 in all undergraduate coursework may waive the GMAT requirement.
+(Applicants must submit official transcripts from all colleges or universities attended.) - A professional resume which demonstrates a minimum of two years of significant full-time work experience. - A minimum score of 350 on the Graduate Management Admission Test (GMAT).
+An applicant will be accepted as an M.B.A. student if his/her combined credentials (undergraduate grade point average [UGPA] and performance on the GMAT) measure at least 1200 points according to the following formula: (300 x UGPA) + GMAT score - Successful completion (with a grade of C or better) of college algebra or a higher mathematics course. - Proficiency in the English language as demonstrated by at least two years of successful academic work at the college or university level in the United States or by a minimum score of 500 paper-based, 173 computer-based, or 61 internet-based on the Test of English as a Foreign Language (TOEFL). - Houston, Memphis, and Orlando students must have a minimum GPA of 2.8 in last 60 hours of undergraduate study. - Jackson applicants with a Bachelor in Business Administration or a Bachelor of Science in Business Administration from Belhaven University and a 3.0 GPA in the last 60 hours may waive the GMAT requirement.